tnichols217/notes/APBiology/8/Notes/Worksheets/3 - Elephants 3.md

 1. Color South Africa on map
 2. Double Scan and read and describe

-Describe the elephant population of South Africa
+> [!question] Describe the elephant population of South Africa